 If you are planning a trip to the Turks and Caicos Islands, it's prudent to know about how they are affected by the Atlantic hurricane season.
 Like the neighboring Bahamas to the north, the Turks and Caicos are vulnerable to hurricanes.

-In 2017, the Atlantic hurricane season was more active than normal.
-In September 2017, the Turks & Caicos Islands were ravaged by back-to-back category 5 hurricanes, Irma and Maria, but the islands made a speedy recovery.
+In 2018, there were no issues with weather on the islands.
+However, in 2017, the Atlantic hurricane season was more active than normal when in September the Turks and Caicos Islands were ravaged by back-to-back Hurricanes Irma and Maria, which were category 5—the most intense level.
+Luckily, the islands made a speedy recovery.

-In recent years, other major hurricanes that have impacted the Turks and Caicos Islands include the Category 4 Hurricane Ike in 2008 and the Category 1 Hurricane Irene in 2011.
+Other major hurricanes that have impacted the Turks and Caicos Islands in recent years include in 2015 when the Category 4 Hurricane Joaquin washed out roads and damaged homes on the islands.
 In 2014, Hurricane Bertha made landfall on Middle Caicos Island as a tropical storm with wind speeds around 45 mph, bringing heavy rainfall but causing no major damage.
-In 2015, the Category 4 Hurricane Joaquin washed out roads and damaged homes on the islands.
+The islands also experienced the Category 1 Hurricane Irene in 2011 and the Category 4 Hurricane Ike in 2008.

 Hurricane Season Dates

 The Atlantic hurricane season runs from June 1 to Nov.
 30, with the peak period from early August through the end of October.
 The Atlantic basin includes the entire Atlantic Ocean, the Caribbean Sea, and the Gulf of Mexico.